 Your organization may rely on various third-party services for its operations.
 This includes traditional vendors and cloud service providers for your information systems.

-Your information security risk assessment should consider your suppliers’ risks and their data protection policies to determine their risk level.
+Your information security risk assessment should consider your suppliers’ risks and data protection policies to determine their risk level.
 This activity allows your company to assess third-party risk and the cost-benefit of these services.

 Human Resources